CL-Splats: Continual Learning of Gaussian Splatting with Local Optimization

 \paragraph{Evaluation on CL-NeRF Dataset.}

 The CL-NeRF dataset poses several unique challenges: 1) its scenes contain complex surface reflectances, 2) two scenes in the dataset are primarily white and textureless in many regions~(e.g., the white room shown in~\figref{fig:main_image}), and 3) the scenes are enclosed by walls and ceilings that require a lot more 3D Gaussians for 3DGS-based methods to represent.
 Due to these complexities, all methods generally exhibit lower performances on this dataset, as shown in \tabref{tab:reason_recov}.
 Nonetheless, our method still achieves superior quantitative performance despite these challenges.
 Beyond indoor environments, the dataset also includes a large-scale outdoor scene depicting the Colosseum.
 As demonstrated in \figref{fig:main_image}, our method adapts to changes even in large-scale settings, further highlighting its robustness.
+It is worth noting that due to its underlying representation it would not easily scale to higher levels of details such as driving data.
 For 3DGS-based approaches, we observe in both the Whiteroom and Rome scenes (\figref{fig:main_image}) that the reduced number of views destroys existing reconstruction, emphasizing the challenges posed by limited observations.